pendragon-andyh/junox/README.md

 ### Code quality

 - The code for the NexusUI code is truely heinous (sorry).
 Need to refactor a little.
-- The sound-engine folder (src/junox) contains some unused files.
 - Fix-up the existing tests, and add some proper coverage.
 - I am tempted to move to [TypeScript](https://www.typescriptlang.org/) (that would have identified many of my bugs).
 Also, it should be a small step to go from TypeScript for the synth-engine to [AssemblyScript](https://assemblyscript.org/).